A Great Family Day Out in the Lake District

 Which prickly character do you think is hiding behind the little door?

-The attraction brings to life all 23 Beatrix Potter Peter Rabbit stories, with interactive characters and activities, all at toddler eye-level to usher kids, from babies to children, along.
+The attraction brings to life all 23 Beatrix Potter Peter Rabbit stories.
+It features interactive characters and activities, all at toddler eye-level to usher kids, from babies to children, along.

-So you don’t miss anything we’d recommend leaving buggies behind during the busy Summer season, using baby carriers if you can, leaving toddlers free to join in.
+So you don’t miss anything we’d recommend leaving buggies behind during the busy Summer season.
+Use baby carriers if you can, leaving toddlers free to join in.

 The attraction is superbly executed, and will be fun for all ages.